countable-web/open-source-corporation/peopleops/getting_started/SCRUM.md

 #### Sprint Review

 #### Before meeting, team members should
 1. Measure what % done our Key Results are.
-Check any metrics necessary.
+Check any metrics necessary so we don't bog down the meeting looking in mixpanel for example.
 1. Pick cards for the next sprint that will most impact KRs.

 #### During the sprint meeting
-1. Each team member updates the team on their KR scores, what they shipped to cause those changes, and how they will meet the KR.
+Each team member updates the team on their
-1.
+1. Key Result scores
+1. what they shipped to cause those changes
+1. and how they will meet the Key Results by the deadline (usually end of month)

 #### Cards of Shame
 1. Review any cards left in the sprint column.
 Why are they there?
 How can we avoid that?